 - Analysis of necessary manufacturing processes to determine the most effective equipment

 - Optimisation of machine and equipment use through ongoing analysis and identification of inefficiencies within the system

-- Working with manufacturing staff to train on new equipment or optimisation processes
+- Working with manufacturing staff to train on new equipment or optimization processes

 - Writing equipment manuals